setthase/division/README.md

 #### Events

+**Master** inherit from `Event Emitter` and all events (listed below) are called with the **Master** scope.

 [ [error](#error) | [increase](#increase-1) | [decrease](#decrease-1) | [restart](#restart-1) | [close](#close-1) | [destroy](#destroy-1) | [fork](#fork) | [online](#online) | [listening](#listening) | [disconnect](#disconnect) | [exit](#exit) ]

 ###### error
+Event emitted when some error occurred.

+**Callback parameters:** `error` *String* containing error stack trace.

 ###### increase
+Event emitted when number of workers is going to be increased.

+**Callback parameters:** `amount` *Number* of workers that need to be added to current group.

 ###### decrease
+Event emitted when number of workers is going to be decreased.

+**Callback parameters:** `amount` *Number* of workers that need to be removed from current group.

 ###### restart
+Event emitted when worker processes are going to be restarted.

 ###### close
+Event emitted when cluster process is going to be gracefully closed.

 ###### destroy
+Event emitted when cluster process is going to be forcefully destroyed.

 ###### fork
+Event emitted when new cluster worker process was forked.

+**Callback parameters:** `worker` *Worker* instance for newly created worker.

 ###### online
+Event emitted when new cluster worker process is ready to do his job.

+**Callback parameters:** `worker` *Worker* instance for newly created worker.

 ###### listening
+Event emitted when worker start listening for incoming connections.

+**Callback parameters:** `worker` *Worker* instance for this worker, `address` *Object* describing address on which worker is listening.

 ###### disconnect
+Event emitted when worker process stop listen for incoming connections.

+**Callback parameters:** `worker` *Worker* instance for disconnected worker.

 ###### exit
+Event emitted when worker process has quit.

+**Callback parameters:** `worker` *Worker* instance for closed worker, `code` *Number* with exit status code, `signal` *String* with POSIX signal (eg. `SIGKILL`) which caused that process exited.

 ### Worker class